Model WHS Laws

 Our temporary register is for non-ongoing (temporary) job vacancies.

-A temporary contract could be a week to 12 months, depending on what we require from the job.
+A temporary contract could be for an initial period of a week to 12 months, depending on what we require from the job.

 Apply for the temporary register